 Universities and Knowledge for Sustainable Urban Futures: as if inter and trans-disciplinarity mattered

-The 4th Action Workshop will take place in London, 24th March 2017 This London Workshop…
+The 4th Action Workshop took place in London, 24th March 2017 This London Workshop was…

 Transformative Knowledge for an era of Planetary Urbanization?
 Questioning the role of social sciences and humanities from an interdisciplinary perspective

 This AESOP workshop will take place in Lisbon, 10 July 2017 Organised by INTREPID COST…

 International Conference, 19-20 January 2017, Lisbon, Portugal Organised by INTREPID and TINT with support from the Calouste Gulbenkian…